Skip to main content

 - Book Chapters

 • “La cité d’Orbe et le paradigme architectural du templum justitiæ.”
 In L’ekphrasis architecturale dans la littérature du XVIe siècle en France, edited by Anne-Pascale Pouey-Mounou and Aya Iwashita-Kajiro.
-Paris: Classiques Garnier, forthcoming.
+Paris: Classiques Garnier, forthcoming in 2026.

 • “François Rabelais, Pantagruel.”
 In Agrégation de lettres 2026: tout le programme de littérature française en un volume, edited by Jean-Michel Gouvard: 65–112.
 Paris: Ellipses, 2025.